BerkeleyLibrary/alma-user-load/README.md

 ___

 #### Info
-Alma-User_load is deployed via the Dockar Swarm.
+Alma-User_load is deployed via the Docker Swarm.
 It is kept in the `lap/alma-user-load` repo.

 #### Schedule